Slix-M-Lestragg/Workbench-Plugin/README.md

 ## Purpose

 Workbench bridges the gap between your Obsidian vault and web-based AI tools, allowing for seamless interaction with your files directly from Obsidian.
-This plugin is designed to streamline your workflow when working with ComfyUI and similar applications by eliminating manual file exports and imports.
+This plugin is designed to streamline your workflow when working with ComfyUI by eliminating manual file exports and imports, and enabling direct workflow execution.

 ## Key Features

-- **Direct File Integration**: Load files from your Obsidian vault directly into ComfyUI workflows
-  - Images: Send vault images directly to ComfyUI as inputs
-  - Text: Use note content as prompts or parameters
-  - Audio: Process audio files in AI workflows

-- **API Integration**: Configure connections to ComfyUI API endpoints
-  - Save and manage multiple endpoint configurations
+- **ComfyUI Connection**: Connects to a running ComfyUI instance via its API.
-  - Test connection status directly from Obsidian
+    - Status bar indicator shows connection status (Offline, Connecting, Ready, Busy, Error).

-- **Enhanced Workflow Management**:
-  - Load saved workflows with a single click
+    - Click the status bar item to attempt connection/reconnection.
-  - Execute workflows directly from Obsidian
+- **Workflow Execution**: Run ComfyUI workflows directly from Obsidian.
-  - Store and organize workflow results back in your vault
+    - Right-click on a `.json` workflow file in the Obsidian file explorer and select "Run ComfyUI Workflow".
+- **API Integration**: Configure the connection to your ComfyUI API endpoint.
+- **Polling**: Optionally polls the ComfyUI server to keep the status up-to-date.
+- **Launch Helpers (Optional)**: Commands to attempt launching ComfyUI (requires configuration).

 ## Installation

+1.  **Install the Plugin:**
+    *   **Manual:** Download `main.js`, `manifest.json`, and `styles.css` from the latest release and place them in your vault's `.obsidian/plugins/Workbench-Plugin/` folder.
+    *   **BRAT (Recommended for updates):** Install the BRAT community plugin, add the beta repository `YourGitHubUsername/YourRepoName`, and install "Workbench" through BRAT.
-1. In Obsidian, go to Settings → Community Plugins → Browse
+2.  **Enable the Plugin:** In Obsidian, go to Settings → Community Plugins, find "Workbench", and toggle it on.
-2. Search for "Workbench" and install
-3. Enable the plugin
+3.  **Configure ComfyUI for CORS:** **This is crucial for the plugin to communicate with ComfyUI.**
+    *   **If using ComfyUI Desktop:**
+        1. Go to the Server Config settings within ComfyUI Desktop.
+        2. Find the "Enable CORS header" option.
+        3. Set it to allow the Obsidian origin.
+You can either use `*` (allows all origins, less secure) or specify `app://obsidian.md`.
+        4. Restart ComfyUI Desktop.
+    *   **If running ComfyUI via `python main.py`:**
+        1. Stop the ComfyUI server if it's running.
+        2. Restart it using the `--enable-cors` flag:
+            ```bash
+            python main.py --enable-cors
+            ```
+        3. Alternatively, if that flag doesn't work or you need more specific control, look for flags like `--cors-allowed-origins` in your ComfyUI version and use:
+            ```bash
+            python main.py --cors-allowed-origins "app://obsidian.md"
+            ```

 ## Configuration

-1. Open Settings → Workbench
+1. Open Obsidian Settings → Workbench.
-2. Configure your ComfyUI endpoint URL
-3. Set default directories for workflows and outputs
-4. Configure authentication if your ComfyUI instance requires it
+2.  **ComfyUI API URL:** Enter the full URL of your running ComfyUI instance (e.g., `http://localhost:8188` or `http://127.0.0.1:8188`).
+The default ComfyUI port is often `8188`.
+3.  **Enable Polling:** Check this box if you want the plugin to periodically check the ComfyUI status (Ready/Busy).
+Recommended.
+4.  **(Optional) Launch Configuration:** Configure paths if you want to use the commands to *attempt* launching ComfyUI (experimental).

 ## Usage Examples

+- **Check Connection:** Look at the status bar item in Obsidian to see if the plugin is connected to ComfyUI.
-- Right-click on an image in the file explorer and select "Send to ComfyUI"
+- **Run Workflow:** Right-click on a ComfyUI workflow `.json` file in the Obsidian file explorer and select "Run ComfyUI Workflow".
+A notice will appear, and the status bar will update to 'Busy' while running.
-- Use command palette to execute a saved workflow
-- Drag files from Obsidian to active workflows in the sidebar view
-- Export workflow results directly to your vault

 ## Future Plans

-- Support for additional AI platforms beyond ComfyUI
+- Send images/text from Obsidian notes to ComfyUI nodes.
+- Receive generated images/data back into Obsidian notes.
+- More robust error handling and feedback.
-- Workflow templates and presets
+- Workflow templates and presets.
-- Batch processing capabilities
-- Real-time workflow monitoring
-- Result history and version tracking

 ## Contributing